Cyrtanthus ventricosus

-Cyrtanthus ventricosus, commonly called fire lilly, is a small deciduous, bulbous plant reaching a height of 100–250 mm.
+Cyrtanthus ventricosus, commonly called fire lily, is a small deciduous, bulbous plant reaching a height of 100–250 mm.
 It is in the amaryllis family, Amaryllidaceae, and is found along the Cape Fold Mountains from the Cape Peninsula, Western Cape, to the Kouga Mountains, Eastern Cape in South Africa.

-Fire lilly produces beautiful, salmon to scarlet blooms just nine days after fire occurs at the place where the plant stands.
+The fire lily produces salmon to scarlet blooms just nine days after fire occurs at the place where the plant stands.

 Description

 The fire lily produces tubular pink to bright red flowers.
 Each tepal has a darker strip down the middle.
 These are borne in an inflorescence containing 1-14 individual flowers.
 Rarely, a plant will produce two inflorescences.
 Flowers are most common from December to May, but are only produced after fires, stimulated by the smoke.
 The flat, black seeds have wings and are dispersed by the wind.
 The bulbs produce linear leaves every winter (June-August).
 The leaves and flowers are not present at the same time.